 4.1 - TWO-WAY and ONE-WAY operation

 The motor can operate with both TWO-WAY and ONE-WAY transmission.
-The transmission mode is determined by the first transmitter paired with the motor (ONE-WAY or TWO-WAY).
+The type of first transmitter memorised (ONE-WAY or TWO-WAY) determines which of the two logics will be applied.